 “Eroding adversary postured cyber intrusions removes technical options and corrodes adversary decision maker confidence that their cyber weapons will be available should they try to employ them,” he said.

-“Deterrence through strength requires that we provide our civilian leadership with a full spectrum of options, including potent offensive cyber capabilities,” he said, noting that approach is needed for shaping enemy behavior and ensuring strategic stability.
+“Deterrence through strength requires that we provide our civilian leadership with a full spectrum of options, including potent offensive cyber capabilities,” he said, noting that an approach is needed for shaping enemy behavior and ensuring strategic stability.

 Two days before the general’s testimony, a panel of experts discussed U.S. government failures to deter Chinese and other adversary cyberattacks before a panel of the House Homeland Security Committee.

-“For too long, Washington has treated offensive cyber operations as inherently escalatory — as if responding to a cyber intrusion carried the same risk as nuclear war,” he stated in his testimony.
+“For too long, Washington has treated offensive cyberoperations as inherently escalatory — as if responding to a cyber intrusion carried the same risk as nuclear war,” he stated in his testimony.

 “The result is a dangerous pattern: we absorb attack after attack, issue warnings about ‘norms,’ and add a modest sanction or two,” he said.
 “Meanwhile, the People’s Republic of China, Russia, Iran, and North Korea continue to infiltrate our critical infrastructure, steal our intellectual property, and pre-position malware inside our civilian systems — all with increasing confidence that there will be no real cost.”

-Mass theft of hotel data from Marriott involved 383 million guests, including passport numbers, Mr. Li said.
+Mass theft of hotel data from Marriott, including passport numbers, involved 383 million guests, Mr. Li said.

 From the credit scoring firm Equifax, 145 million Americans — nearly half the country — lost financial identity information to the Chinese military, he said.